Beginning of the procession

 The host villages often organise a gourmet dinner with local specialities and unique wines (often produced especially for the occasion using the grapes from different winegrowers), with musical entertainment from Burgundian folk groups.
 Or go for dinner in a traditional restaurant and taste the local Burgundy ham terrine, beef bourguignon and local cheeses… always served with good Burgundy wines, of course!

-The next edition of the Saint-Vincent Tournante celebration will be organised by the winegrowers of Corpeau, Puligny-Montrachet and Blagny on the 29th and 30th January 2022.
-Just like every year, wine connoisseurs will be delighted with the Premier Cru 2017 and 2018 appellations from the Côte de Beaune.
+The next edition of the Saint-Vincent Tournante celebration will be organised by the winegrowers of Couchey on the 28th and 29th January 2023.
+Just like every year, wine connoisseurs will be delighted with great wines and of course the local Marsannay appellation.

 So, make sure you come here the last weekend of January and see for yourselves this unique weekend in Burgundy!